Trace methods for coHochschild homology

-Trace methods provide an essential resource for accessing computations in algebraic $K$-theory.
-Such computations are crucial as they can shed light on problems across different fields of mathematics, including algebra, topology, and number theory.
-Algebraic $K$-theory is constructed using tools from stable homotopy theory, and consequently is challenging to compute.
-The first example of a trace map is the \textit{Dennis trace} $K_*(R)\rightarrow \HH_*(R)$ which relates $K$-theory to a more computable invariant called \textit{Hochschild homology} (HH).
-B\"okstedt defined a closer appro\-ximation to $K$-theory by introducing a topological refinement of HH called \emph{Topological Hochschild homology} (THH).
-The resulting Dennis trace $K(R)\rightarrow \THH(R)$ and its refinements have been utilized to great effect in computations, for example \cite{trace1, trace2, tch}.
+Trace methods are essential for computations in algebraic $K$-theory.
+The \textit{Dennis trace} $K_*(R)\rightarrow \HH_*(R)$ relates $K$-theory to the more computable \textit{Hochschild homology} (HH).
+B\"okstedt refined this by introducing \emph{topological Hochschild homology} (THH), yielding the trace $K(R)\rightarrow \THH(R)$, which has been instrumental in computations, for instance \cite{trace1, trace2, tch}.

 \textit{CoHochschild homology} (coHH) is the invariant of coalgebras analogous to Hoch\-schild homology that was first introduced by Doi \cite{doi1981homological}.
-Based on previous work by Hess--Parent--Scott in chain complexes \cite{hess2009cohochschild}, Hess--Shipley extended Doi's definition to the setting of stable homotopy theory and introduce \textit{topological coHochschild homology} (coTHH) as the spectral refinement of coHH in \cite{HScothh}.
+Based on previous work by Hess--Parent--Scott in chain complexes \cite{hess2009cohochschild}, Hess--Shipley extended Doi's definition to the setting of stable homotopy theory and introduced \textit{topological coHochschild homology} (coTHH) as the spectral refinement of coHH in \cite{HScothh}.
 Given a connected space $X$, there is an equivalence of spectra where $\mathcal{L}X$ is the free loop space on $X$, see \cite[7.3.11]{loday1998cyclichomology} or \cite[IV.3.3]{tch}.
-Building on work of Malkiewich \cite[2.22]{Cary}, Hess--Shipley show that further connectivity conditions on $X$ gives an equivalence of spectra see \cite[3.7]{HScothh}.
+Building on work of Malkiewich \cite[2.22]{Cary}, Hess--Shipley show that further connectivity conditions on $X$ give an equivalence of spectra see \cite[3.7]{HScothh}.
 These equivalences of spectra have led to new computations of the homology of the free loop space \cite{loop}, using a\textit{ coB\"okstedt spectral sequence} for coTHH constructed in \cite{bohmann2018computational}.
-This spectral sequence is analogous to the B\"okstedt spectral sequence for THH defined by Angeltveit--Rognes \cite{AR}.

 Given the prominent role played by trace methods in computations of algebraic $K$-theory, it is natural to extend trace methods to coTHH.
 Combining the equivalences above with the Dennis trace, Hess--Shipley obtained a new trace to coTHH \cite{HScothh} for $X$ simply connected: